 Do you, your companions or any family members have health problems that could worsen before the cruise?

-If you are in good health, you may not be worried about illness impacting your cruise, but if you have any condition that could worsen or degenerate in the weeks or months leading up to your travel, you may need insurance to cover any impact that condition could have on your travel plans.
+If you are in good health, you may not be worried about illness impacting your cruise.
+If you have any condition that could worsen or degenerate in the weeks or months leading up to your travel, however, you may need insurance to cover any impact that condition could have on your travel plans.

 This can also apply to your traveling companions or even family members who may not be traveling with you, if their health could dramatically change your plans.
 It is important to note, however, that pre-existing conditions may require special insurance coverage for travel arrangements.